Quick guide to Lending Works’ Contingency Fund

 Clarifying our approach to risk management

 Incidentally, when taken to task on his comments by Christine Farnish, the chair of P2PFA, Lord Turner backtracked and apologised profusely.
 He claimed that what he had actually said was that only if UK platforms begin chasing after lower-quality borrowers, drop their standards of credit underwriting, and abandon the models for lender protection, would these “huge losses” ensue.
 He has even offered to speak at the next P2PFA event in order to ‘right any wrongs’ he has caused.

 The important thing for our lenders to take note of is that it is very much in our interests as a platform to instil confidence and reassurance in the minds of our lenders, especially given that capital is at risk and not protected by the Financial Services Compensation Scheme.
-Which is exactly why we have gone the extra mile in terms of lender protection with our unique insurance, in addition to the significant buffer of our Reserve Fund when compared with actual and projected bad debts.
+Which is exactly why we have gone the extra mile in terms of lender protection, with the significant buffer of our Contingency Fund when compared with actual and projected bad debts.
 After all, without our lenders – and, more specifically, lenders who believe and trust in the service we are offering – we wouldn’t be sustainable as a platform.
 That’s why we can say with the utmost sincerity that the customer really does come first, and you are in very capable hands with us as a result.

 Over the last decade, there can be little dispute that the reputation of mainstream banks – and particularly the so-called ‘Big Four’ (HSBC, Barclays, Lloyds and RBS) – is at its lowest ebb.